Relative transverse activity as a probe of collectivity-like long-range correlations in pp collisions at $\sqrt{s}=13$ TeV: Results and Discussions

-For the charge-dependent (CD) correlators, the near-side peaks remain localized in both $\Delta\eta$ and $\Delta\varphi$ across all $R_{\mathrm{T}}$ classes, with no evidence of a long-range component.
+For the CD correlators, the near-side peaks remain localized in both $\Delta\eta$ and $\Delta\varphi$ across all $R_{\mathrm{T}}$ classes, with no evidence of a long-range component.
 The extracted widths show a mild but systematic increase with increasing $R_{\mathrm{T}}$, indicating a modest broadening of charge-balancing correlations in events with enhanced UE activity.
-This behavior remains consistent with predominantly local hadronization mechanisms, where increased soft particle production and overlapping partonic interactions slightly extend the phase-space separation of balancing charges without generating long-range charge-dependent structures.
+This behavior is consistent with predominantly local hadronization mechanisms, where increased soft particle production and overlapping partonic interactions slightly extend the angular separation of balancing charges without generating long-range charge-dependent structures.

-Taken together, the evolution of the near-side widths reinforces the picture established in the previous sections: the long-range component observed in $R_{2}^{\mathrm{CI}}$ at high $R_{\mathrm{T}}$ originates from charge-independent soft QCD mechanisms, whereas short-range CD correlations remain governed by local conservation effects.
-The differential $R_{\mathrm{T}}$ dependence of CI and CD peak widths therefore provides additional evidence that UE activity modifies collective-like structures without altering the fundamentally local nature of charge balancing in PYTHIA~8.
+Collectively, the evolution of the near-side widths reinforces the picture established in the preceding sections: the long-range component in $R_{2}^{\mathrm{CI}}$ at high $R_{\mathrm{T}}$ is consistent with charge-independent soft QCD mechanisms, whereas short-range CD correlations remain governed by local conservation effects.
+The differential $R_{\mathrm{T}}$ dependence of CI and CD peak widths thus provides additional support for the interpretation that UE activity modifies collective-like azimuthal structures without altering the fundamentally local nature of charge balancing in PYTHIA~8.